Bayesian Learning for Neural Networks: an algorithmic survey: Introduction

-Methodologically, the ability of Bayesian methods to learn from small data and eventually converge to, e.g., non-Bayesian maximum likelihood estimates, or in general to agree with alternative frequentist methods, when the amount of collected data overwhelms the role of the prior in the likelihood-prior mixture, enables the possibility of seeing Bayesian methods as generalizations of standard non-Bayesian approaches.
+Methodologically, is remarkable the ability of Bayesian methods to learn from small data and eventually converge to, e.g., non-Bayesian maximum likelihood estimates or, more generally, to agree with alternative frequentist methods.
+When the amount of the collected data overwhelms the role of the prior in the likelihood-prior mixture, Bayesian methods can be clearly seen as generalizations of standard non-Bayesian approaches.
 Within the Bayesian methods family, certain research areas such as PAC-Bayes \citep{alquier2021user}, Empirical Bayes \citep{casella1985introduction} and Approximate Bayes Computations \citep{csillery2010approximate} deal with such connections very tightly.
-In this regard there are many examples in the statistics literature; we focus on the \acrshort{ml} perspective.
-For instance regularization, ensemble and meta-learning, Monte-Carlo dropout, etc., can be all understood as Bayesian methods, and, e.g., Variational Bayes can be seen as standard linear regression \citep{salimans2013fixed}.
+In this regard, there are many examples in the statistics literature; we focus on the \acrshort{ml} perspective.
+For instance, regularization, ensemble, meta-learning, Monte-Carlo dropout, etc., can all be understood as Bayesian methods, and, e.g., Variational Bayes can be seen as standard linear regression \citep{salimans2013fixed}.
 More in general, many \acrshort{ml} methods can be seen as approximate Bayesian methods, whose approximate nature makes them simpler and of practical use.
 Furthermore, as the learned posterior can be reused and re-updated once new data become available, Bayesian learning methods are well-suited for online learning \citep{opper1999bayesian}.
 In this regard, also the explicit use of the prior in Bayesian formulations is aligned with the No-Free-Lunch Theorem \citep{wolpert1996lack} whose philosophical interpretation, among the others, is that any supervised algorithm implicitly embeds and encodes some form of prior, establishing a tight connection with Bayesian theory \citep{serafino2013no,guedj2021still}.

 From a practical perspective, the Bayesian approach implicitly allows for dealing with uncertainties, both in the estimated parameters and in the predictions.
 For a practitioner, this is by far the most relevant aspect in shifting from a standard \acrshort{ann} approach to \acrshort{bnn}s.
 Thus, with little surprise, Bayesian methods have been well-received in high-risk application domains where quantifying uncertainties is of high importance.
 Examples can be found across different fields, such as industrial applications \citep{vehtari1999bayesian}, medical applications \citep[e.g.][]{chakraborty2012applications,kwon2020uncertainty,lisboa2003bayesian}, finance \citep[e.g.][]{jang2017empirical,sariev2020bayesian,magris2022bayesian,magris2022exact}, fraud detection \citep[e.g.][]{viaene2005auto}, engineering \citep[e.g.][]{cai2018vibnn,du2020predicting,goh2005bayesian}, and genetics \citep[e.g.][]{ma1999biological,liang2004hierarchical,waldmann2018approximate}.